ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 a) Use grep to list the lines with "model" in cpuinfo.
 b) Use grep to list the lines with "id" in cpuinfo.
 c) Use grep to list the lines with "cpu" in cpuinfo.
-d) Do a-c again but this time print one line above and below.
+d) Do a-c again, but print one line above and below this time.
-e) Do a-c again but this time only print lines without the given word.
+e) Do a-c again, but only print lines without the given word this time.

 ```
 $ grep cpuinfo -e "model"